 Replacing the safety ring is a simple process.
 With the right tools, it shouldn’t take more than a minute.

 The safety ring is a fail-safe device which will safely depressurise the machine if it’s overheated.
+This is most common when the machine is left on the heat after coffee has filled the portafilter, if the machine is put back onto the heat after the espresso has been poured, or if no water is put into the boiler before the machine is put on the heat.
 You’ll know you need to replace the safety ring if you notice water leaking from a small hole on the side of the ring.

 Tools and parts required

 - A replacement safety ring (and optional replacement seals, if needed) – you should have received a spare safety ring with your machine, but you can also purchase them on our website